 16GB - Aimed at those who are tight on budget or who don't use the phone that much

-32GB - Released a few years later on when Apple scrapped 16GB altogether.
+32GB - Released a few years later on when Apple scrapped 16GB all together.

 128gb - For advanced users requiring abundant storage space